composer22/coreos-deploy-client/README.md

 ## Usage

 This command performs two functions:

 * Submitting a deploy request to the coreos-deploy server in a CoreOS cluster.
 * Retrieving the result of a previous deploy request.

-When submitting a deploy requests, a unique deploy ID is returned.
+When submitting a deploy request, a unique deploy ID is returned.
 Use this in a subsequent call to retrieve the result.

 ```